Scott Hicks (director)

-Robert Scott Hicks (born 4 March 1953), known as Scott, is an Australian film director, producer and screenwriter.
-He is best known as the screenwriter and director of Shine, the biopic of pianist David Helfgott.
-For this, Hicks was nominated for two Academy Awards.
-Other movies he has directed include the film adaptations of Stephen King's Hearts in Atlantis and Nicholas Sparks' The Lucky One.
+Robert Scott Hicks (born 4 March 1953) is an Australian film director, producer and screenwriter.
+He is best known as the director of Shine, the biopic of pianist David Helfgott, for which he was nominated for two Academy Awards (Best Director and Best Original Screenplay).
+Other films he has directed include the film adaptations of Stephen King's Hearts in Atlantis and Nicholas Sparks' The Lucky One.

 Early life and education

 Hicks was born on born 4 March 1953 in Uganda.
 His father was a civil engineer.
-His family lived in Kenya, outside of Nairobi before moving to the UK when Scott was 10 years old, and then moving to Adelaide, South Australia, when Hicks was 14 years old.
+His family lived in Kenya, outside Nairobi before moving to the UK when Scott was 10 years old, and then moving to Adelaide, South Australia, when Hicks was 14 years old.
 He had piano lessons until his early teens, and learnt to read music, but "wasn’t really prepared to put the necessary time in".

-Hicks enrolled for an arts degree at Flinders University in Adelaide when he was 16, graduating with a Bachelor of Arts (Hons) in 1975, along with his wife Kerry Heysen AM.
+Hicks enrolled for an arts degree at Flinders University in Adelaide when he was 16, graduating with a Bachelor of Arts (Hons) (Drama) in 1975, along with his wife Kerry Heysen AM.